-4.4 Results processing
+4.4 Results processing and metrics for model-performance comparison

 4.4.1 Average of velocity and particle concentration serials

 Since unsteady RANS and LES directly simulate the instantaneous flow, the background airflow and thermal field were averaged for 20 minutes (1/ACH) for the small chamber and large chamber setups.
 Before achieving the time-averaged results, the unsteady simulation was marched through 1500 seconds using the unsteady RANS model to ensure that the solution obtained sufficient independence from the initial states.
 Due to the high frequency fluctuations in the velocity, the instantaneous velocity or particle concentration did not offer much useful information.
 For this reason, the study adopted two averaging approaches to process the results: moving average and interval average.